The Architecture of skowt.cc

 Presigned Handshake#

-An upload is three steps.
-First the browser calls uploads.requestUpload with the file's name, MIME type, size, and where it belongs in the catalogue.
-The server checks the MIME type against a MIME_TO_EXTENSION map, rejects anything over MAX_FILE_SIZE, inserts the asset row as pending, and mints a presigned PUT URL.
-Then the browser uploads straight to R2 against that URL.
-Finally it calls uploads.commitUpload, and only then does the server confirm the file and flip its status.
+1. The browser calls uploads.requestUpload with the file's name, MIME type, size, and where it belongs in the catalogue.
+The server checks the MIME type against a MIME_TO_EXTENSION map, rejects anything over MAX_FILE_SIZE, inserts the asset row as pending, and mints a presigned PUT URL with a short expiry.

 Distrusting the Upload#